boschrexroth/node-red-contrib-ctrlx-automation/README.md

 ### Data Layer Request

 The node offers read and write access to/from the ctrlX Data Layer, browsing and creating/deleting objects in the ctrlX Data Layer.
 It accesses the so called *data nodes* in the Data Layer tree structure which are addressed via a *path* addressing scheme.
-Only "end nodes" can be accessed and no tree structures (i.e. a node with its whole sub-nodes as a compact data object).

 A node basically consists of the following parts:

-* Address: Path used to address this node
+* Path: An address to uniquly identify this node
-* Data: Node value
+* Value: Contains the node data
 * Metadata: Additional node information, e.g. data type, unit, displayname.

 Access permissions are taken into account in respect to the underlying configuration node settings.